A planet-encircling dust storm on Mars, which was first detected on May 30 and halted operations for the Opportunity rover, continues to abate.

 Even if the team hears back from Opportunity during either phase, there is no assurance the rover will be operational.
 The impact of this latest storm on Opportunity’s systems is unknown but could have resulted in reduced energy production, diminished battery performance, or other unforeseen damage that could make it difficult for the rover to fully return online.

 While the situation in Perseverance Valley is critical, the rover team is cautiously optimistic, knowing that Opportunity has overcome significant challenges during its 14-plus years on Mars.
-The rover lost use of its front steering — its left-front in June of 2017, and right front in 2005.
+The rover lost the use of its front steering — its left front in June of 2017, and its right front in 2005.
 Its 256-megabyte flash memory is no longer functioning.
 The team also knows that everything about the rover is well beyond its warranty period — both Opportunity and its twin rover, Spirit, were constructed for 90-day missions (Spirit lasted 20 times longer and Opportunity is going on 60 times).
-The rovers were designed to travel about 1,000 yards, and Opportunity has logged more than 28 miles.
+The rovers were designed to travel about 1,000 yards (900 yards), and Opportunity has logged more than 28 miles (45 kilometers).
 Through thick and thin, the team has seen their rover soldier on.
 Now, Opportunity engineers and scientists of Opportunity are planning, and hoping, that this latest dilemma is just another bump in their Martian road.

 “In a situation like this you hope for the best but plan for all eventualities,” said Callas.
 “We are pulling for our tenacious rover to pull her feet from the fire one more time.
 And if she does, we will be there to hear her.”

 Updates on the dust storm and tau can be found here.